Jordan Tama

-I am a Provost Associate Professor at American University’s School of International Service.
+I am a Provost Associate Professor in the Department of Foreign Policy and Global Security at American University’s School of International Service.
 I am also a Senior Director of Bridging the Gap, Non-Resident Senior Fellow at the Chicago Council on Global Affairs, and Faculty Affiliate at the Center for Congressional and Presidential Studies.

 My research examines the politics and processes of U.S. foreign policy.
-My publications include four books: Bipartisanship and US Foreign Policy: Cooperation in a Polarized Age (Oxford University Press, 2024); Rivals for Power: Presidential-Congressional Relations, Sixth Edition, co-edited with James A. Thurber (Rowman and Littlefield, 2018); Terrorism and National Security Reform: How Commissions Can Drive Change During Crises (Cambridge University Press, 2011); and A Creative Tension: The Foreign Policy Roles of the President and Congress, co-authored with Lee H. Hamilton (Woodrow Wilson Center Press, 2002).
+My publications include five books: Bipartisanship and US Foreign Policy: Cooperation in a Polarized Age (Oxford University Press, 2024); Polarization and US Foreign Policy: When Politics Crosses the Water's Edge, edited with Gordon M. Friedrichs (Palgrave Macmillan, 2024); Rivals for Power: Presidential-Congressional Relations, Sixth Edition, co-edited with James A. Thurber (Rowman and Littlefield, 2018); Terrorism and National Security Reform: How Commissions Can Drive Change During Crises (Cambridge University Press, 2011); and A Creative Tension: The Foreign Policy Roles of the President and Congress, co-authored with Lee H. Hamilton (Woodrow Wilson Center Press, 2002).
 I have also authored numerous articles and policy reports, delivered talks in a dozen countries, and conducted many media interviews.

 I am a leader in efforts to connect scholars to policy makers and convey policy-relevant research to public audiences.
 This work has included the convening of many Bridging the Gap workshops that bring scholars and policy officials together to exchange knowledge on important international issues, as well as the development of a major new research translation initiative at American University.
 I have also served in policy roles outside academia, including as a fellow on the Tom Lantos Human Rights Commission in the U.S. House of Representatives, a foreign policy speechwriter to former U.S. Representative Lee Hamilton, and a counterterrorism and intelligence policy advisor on Barack Obama's first presidential campaign.